 What is a Brushed DC motor?

 Any specialist in motion control should be able to distinguish between brushed and brushless DC motors.
 Previously, brushed motors were fairly prevalent.
-Though brushless DC motors have completely replaced them, the correct DC motor of either type may make a project significantly more efficient.
+Though brushless DC motors have nearly replaced them, the correct DC motor of either type may make a project significantly more efficient.

 The following are the major components of a brushed DC motor: